When couples argue constantly, it wreaks havoc on a family.

 It all starts innocently enough.
 A small frown, a sharp word.
 Words start being used as weapons of marriage destruction.
 Back and forth until one of you gets mad enough and leaves the room to cool off.

-At the beginning of our marriage, we often didn’t even talk it through afterwards.
-We just buried that bitterness somewhere deep inside to ferment, and carried on our lives as much as two selfish people can.
+At the beginning of our marriage, we often didn’t even talk it through after a fight.
+We just buried that bitterness somewhere deep inside to ferment and carried on our lives as much as two selfish people can.